-Date When Celebrated : This holiday is always celebrated on October 1
+Date When Celebrated: International Coffee Day is always observed on October 1

 Coffee Day and National Coffee Day – Up until now, dates have varied widely across dozens or more countries.
 International Coffee Day replaces these prior events.

-Can't wake up and be alert without your fist cup of coffee?
-You're not alone.
-It is estimated that 88.8 gallons of coffee is consumed annually per capita.
-This author suspect he consumes a whole lot more than average.
+Can’t wake up and be alert without your first cup of Java?
+You’re not alone.
+It is estimated that 88.8 gallons of coffee are consumed annually per capita.
+This author suspects he consumes a whole lot more than the average Joe.
 How about you!?

 Origin of International Coffee Day – Eliminating the Confusion

 At a meeting on March 3-7, 2014, the International Coffee Organization (ICO) created International Coffee Day and established October 1 as the date to celebrate coffee around the world.
 The first International Coffee Day was held on October 1, 2015.
 This allows people and countries around the world to celebrate coffee on the same day.

 How to Celebrate International Coffee Day

 There are a number of reasons to celebrate this day.
 They include:

 - To simply enjoy a cup of Joe

 - To promote awareness of the economic importance of this crop and market.